apache/trafficserver/doc/admin-guide/plugins/cache_promote.en.rst

 Cache Promote Plugin
 ********************

-The `cache_promote` plugin provides a means to control when an object should be allowed to enter the cache.
+The :program:`cache_promote` plugin provides a means to control when an object should be allowed to enter the cache.
 This is orthogonal from normal Cache-Control directives, providing a different set of policies to apply.
 The typical use case for this plugin is when you have a very large data set, where you want to